liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. butt
 1. chat box
 1. It keeps me focused and relaxed
-1. very good tastes in music
 1. episode
 1. beautiful nature
-1. strength the peace and unity of the nation
 1. to fight against crime
 1. split the class into groups of four
 1. I attach a copy of my notes for your information